MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The  <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> is a free, easy-to-use, REST API and web-based service that trains AI to respond to users’ questions in a natural, conversational way.
 With optimized machine learning logic and the ability to integrate industry-leading language processing, QnA Maker distills semi-structured data like question and answer pairs into distinct, helpful answers.

+Learn how to add knowledge extraction to your bot.

 ## Search
 The Bing Search APIs enable you to add intelligent web search capabilities to your bots.
 With a few lines of code, you can access billions of webpages, images, videos, news, and other result types.
 You can configure the APIs to return results by geographical location, market, or language for better relevance.
 You can further customize your search using the supported search parameters, such as Safesearch to filter out adult content, and Freshness to return results according to a specific date.